Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_DNSRedirection.md

 ## Additional

-If the STA is using Domain Name System Security Extensions (_DNSSEC_) technologies, this will not work!
+If the STA is using Domain Name System Security Extensions (_DNSSEC_) technologies or VPN, this attack will not work!

 [Go Back](./README.md)